hgraca/arkitect/README.md

 To use this tool you need to launch a command via Bash:

 ```
-phparkitect check
+archcheck check
 ```

-With this command `phparkitect` will search all rules in the root of your project the default config file called `phparkitect.php`.
+With this command `archcheck` will search all rules in the root of your project the default config file called `archcheck.php`.
 You can also specify your configuration file using `--config` option like this:

 ```
-phparkitect check --config=/project/yourConfigFile.php
+archcheck check --config=/project/yourConfigFile.php
 ```

 By default, a progress bar will show the status of the ongoing analysis.